Welcome to Explorers Club (EC)! We are excited for another beautiful, bountiful year.

 Explorers Club Mentoring Team

 Tuition Price Levels: Please select the highest feasible level based on your financial situation.
-We do this in an effort to reduce financial barriers for participants, while also trying to cover program costs.
-Your choice of tuition level will be treated confidentially.
-If you are able, please also consider making an additional donation during registration to help low income participants.
+We do this in an effort to reduce financial barriers, while also trying to cover program costs.
+Tuition level choices are treated confidentially.
+If you are able, please consider making an additional donation to help low income participants.

-Level 3: $525/season (Applying for financial assistance?
+Level 3: $550/season (Applying for financial assistance?
 Please select Level 3).

 Payment Schedule (if needed):

-- Full payment or $50 deposit at registration.
+Full payment or $55 (non-refundable) deposit due at registration.

 We accept cash, check/e-check or credit/debit cards and offer payment plans.
 See details when registering.
 Please review our Cancellation and Refund Policy.

-Service Sites - Woodstock Farm & Connelly Creek NAture Area
+Service Sites - Connelly Creek NAture Area & Happy Valley Park

 Take a moment to track the history and view photos of this amazing site.
 With the help of City of Bellingham Parks & Recreation Department and Nooksack Salmon Enhancement Association (NSEA) we are making a real and positive impact on the land.